ih371990/Portfolio/README.md

 #### What you'll find here:

-Projects: Dive into my data science projects, where I've applied various techniques to solve real-world problems.
+***Projects***: Dive into my data science projects, where I've applied various techniques to solve real-world problems.
 Each project includes a detailed write-up explaining the problem, methodology, analysis, and key findings.

-Learning Resources: Throughout my journey, I've compiled a collection of valuable learning resources.
+***Learning Resources***: Throughout my journey, I've compiled a collection of valuable learning resources.
 This section includes links to online courses, tutorials, and other helpful materials that have aided my learning.

 #### Stay tuned: